Northrop F-89 Scorpion: Contract and redesign

+Flight testing

-The terms of the initial contract were revised and formalized on 21 May 1947, with the price increased to $5,571,111.
-The delivery date of the first aircraft was scheduled for 14 months (July 1948) from signing and the second 2 months after that.
-A month before the prototype made its first flight on 16 August 1948 at Muroc Army Air Field, the USAF changed its designation for fighter aircraft from "P" to "F".
-The XF-89 was fitted with 4000 lbf Allison J35-A-9 turbojets and proved to be seriously underpowered.
-Initial flights were made with conventional ailerons, decelerons not being installed until December.
+On 21 May 1947, the terms of the initial contract were revised and formalized, at which point the price was increased to $5,571,111.
+The delivery date of the first aircraft was scheduled for 14 months (July 1948) from signing and the second two months after that.
+During June 1948, an engineering acceptance inspection found that numerous discrepancies were present in the first prototype, specifically related to stability and structural integrity; remedial changes were incorporated on the second prototype.
+On 16 August 1948, the first prototype performed its maiden flight at Muroc Army Air Field; this milestone was reached nine months later than originally scheduled.
+One month prior to this first flight, the USAF changed its designation for fighter aircraft from "P" to "F".
+The XF-89, which was fitted with 4000 lbf Allison J35-A-9 turbojets, quickly proved to be fundamentally underpowered.
+Initial flights were performed with conventional ailerons as the decelerons were not installed until December.

 Several months earlier, the Air Force conducted a competitive evaluation of the three existing all-weather interceptor prototypes, the XF-87, the XF-89, and the US Navy's XF3D.
 The evaluators were qualified night-fighter pilots, radar operators, and experienced maintenance non-commissioned officers.
 The pilots were not impressed with any of the aircraft and recommended procurement of an interim aircraft that resulted in the development of the Lockheed F-94 Starfire from the training version of the Lockheed F-80 Shooting Star.
 The F-89 was the fastest of the three contenders, although it was in last place in cockpit arrangement and ease of maintenance.
 One pilot claimed that the XF-89 was the only real fighter and compared the XF-87 to a medium bomber and the XF3D to a trainer.
 The full Committee on Evaluation overruled those evaluators, preferring the Northrop design, as it had the greatest potential for development.
 The Air Force subsequently canceled the production contract for the F-87 to free up money for the Scorpion.